-At US\$26.9 billion or 5.7 per cent of GDP, Nigeria's external debt at end-September 2019 grew by 6.6 per cent over the level at end-December 2018.
+At US\$27.7 billion or 6.3 per cent of GDP, Nigeria's external debt in 2019 grew by 9.5 per cent over the level at end-December 2018.
 The rise reflected, largely, additional multilateral and bilateral loans, for infrastructure funding and refinancing of matured NTBs.
 This was in line with Nigeria's Debt Management Strategy, aimed at reducing the cost of debt service through debt portfolio switching to less expensive external debt from domestic debt.
-As part of the strategy, maturing NTBs were refinanced from commercial loans (Eurobonds), leaving the stock of Eurobonds unchanged at US\$10.9 billion in 2019, same as in 2018.
+As part of the strategy, maturing NTBs were refinanced from commercial loans (Eurobonds), leaving the stock of Eurobonds unchanged at US\$10.9 billion in 2019.

-A breakdown of the debt portfolio showed that debt owed to multilateral institutions (concessional loans) was US\$12.3 billion or 45.8 per cent of the total, while commercial and bilateral debts, at US\$11.2 billion and US\$3.4 billion, respectively, accounted for 41.5 and 12.7 per cent of the total.
+A breakdown of the debt portfolio showed that debt owed to multilateral institutions (concessional loans) was US\$12.7 billion or 45.7 per cent of the total, while commercial and bilateral debts, at US\$11.2 billion and US\$3.8 billion, respectively, accounted for 40.4 and 13.9 per cent of the total.